-- Posters are required in each classroom indicating the method of exit for tornado alarms. - The teacher is the last to leave the classroom. - Please turn off the light to indicate that the classroom is empty. - Please close the classroom door. - Take roll and report absences to the office staff. - Remain there quietly until the "all clear" signal is sounded or further instructions are given.
+- Posters are required in each classroom indicating the method of exit for tornado alarms. - The teacher is the last to leave the classroom. - Please turn off the light to indicate that the classroom is empty. - Please close and lock the classroom door. - Stay together as a class if possible. - Take roll and report absences to the office staff. - Remain there quietly until the "all clear" signal is sounded or further instructions are given.